 Since Google has now become more effective at locating misleading websites and penalizing or deindexing them, this practice is phasing out, but not quick enough.

 If you look at all of these Black Hat SEO practices you’ll find that they have one thing in common: all of them are completely unsuitable for a human audience.
 They can also cause you to be penalized by the search engines which can cost you a huge drop in ranking or in some cases they can get your site completely removed from the Google index.
 In order to avoid falling prey to these penalties you can ask yourself these questions regarding your strategies:

 - Are these strategies going to help me to build trust and credibility with my visitors?

-- Am I building a site which I would feel comfortable referring my friends to?
+- Am I building a site to which I would feel comfortable referring my friends?

-Remember, the search engines are marketing to the same people that you are and those people want the same thing from you that they want from Google, MSN or Yahoo.
-They want to find the content they are looking for without having to get the run around and be sent to a site which has nothing to do with what they are searching for.
+Remember, the search engines are marketing to the same people that you are and those people want the same thing from you that they want from Google, MSN, or Yahoo.
+They want to find the content they are looking for without having to get the run-around and be sent to a site that has nothing to do with what they are searching for.
 If you focus on giving people want, they want you will eventually win them and the search engines over.

 Link Building Myth #1: It’s a Numbers Game

 One of the most popular myths about link building is that it is a numbers game.
 This myth is based on the belief that if it’s all about popularity then you need to get as many “votes” as possible.
 This line of thinking is about as wise as trying to win a race for political office by submitting votes for yourself from dead people.
 You may end up with a lot of results, but if anyone finds out what you are up to your credibility is shot.